JadenBresciaVillanova/local-llm/README.md

 1.  **Sign In:** Click the "Sign In" button and authenticate using your GitHub account.
 2.  **Upload Documents:** Navigate to the "Docs" page to upload your files.
 3.  **Chat with your AI:** Go to the "Chat" page.
-You can type a prompt and select a specific model to use, or choose "Agent Mode" to let the system decide.
+You can type a prompt and select a specific model to use (after downloading to your Ollama application + mapping correct directory of Ollama root folder in docker-compose.yml), or choose "Agent Mode" to let the system decide.
 4.  **Use RAG:** When chatting, select one or more of your uploaded documents from the sidebar to provide them as context to the agent.
 5.  **View History & Metrics:** Explore the "History" and "Metrics" pages to review past conversations and see live system performance.